fleetofthemalden/fleetofthemalden-legacy/README.md

 Phase 5: Completed!

-Create an interface to allow users to submit their own custom workouts.
+Create an interface to allow users to submit their own custom workouts (completed October 2013) 5.1: add ability to set raced based on 2k +/- n seconds.
-5.1: add ability to set raced based on 2k +/- n seconds.
+5.1: add ability to upload and view team files (completed December 2013)

 Launched October 2013
 _